prideout/layout-viewer/README.md

   For fun I wrote a web-based viewer for integrated circuit layouts in Rust.
 Its data model required quite a bit of cross-referencing (heavy use of instancing).
-I knew that strong ownership semantics would be difficult to manage, so I decided to use an id-based architecture for the data model.
+I knew that strong ownership semantics would be difficult to manage, so I decided to use an id-based architecture.
-  Naturally my thoughts turned to an ECS, which in turn made me think of Bevy;
+  Naturally my thoughts turned to an ECS, which in turn made me think of Bevy.
-  it provides a great ECS for Rustin its own crate without any of the game engine stuff that I don't need.
+  Bevy has a nice ECS that lives in an isolated crate without any of the game engine stuff that I don't need.

-  However even Bevy's ECS alone felt a bit more than what I needed; it's not a simulation or a game, and there's only one thread and no need for sophisticated scheduling or "systems".
+  However even Bevy's ECS alone felt a bit more than what I needed; my app is not a simulation or a game, and there's only one thread since it targets WASM.
+  No need for sophisticated scheduling or "systems".
 I ended up using only entities, components, and queries.

   I'm pretty happy with how it turned out so I thought I'd write about it.

-  In case you didn't know, caching the query objects is quite magical.
+  Query objects are really neat.
 Behind the scenes, Bevy maintains multiple lists of entities: one for each query object.
 And it updates each one when you add or remove components from the world.
+The premise is that adding and removing entities is nuch less frequent than iterating over them.

 Look for memory leaks.